-Bilingual and trilingual services are provided to Clerc Center teachers and staff members and to families that speak languages other than English whose deaf or hard of hearing children are enrolled at KDES.
+Bilingual interpreting and translation services are provided to the Clerc Center teachers and staff members and to families that speak languages other than English whose deaf or hard of hearing children are enrolled at KDES.

 Multicultural Support Services

 Cultural and informational support is provided to families from diverse cultural backgrounds whose children are interested in, or are enrolled at, KDES to ensure a smooth transition to and through their academic careers.